Milwaukee man charged, accused of posting drug deals on Facebook Live

 At approximately 23 minutes into the video Kirk calls a woman who he refers to as “mom” and asks her to bring marijuana out to his car.

+“If there is somebody willing to put their business out there just for plain view, people to view, you know, it makes the law enforcement job easy,” Steen said.

-Investigators arrested Kirk nearly a month later, on Thursday, October 5th, as he was leaving a house.
+A joint task force team arrested Kirk nearly a month later, on Thursday, October 5th, at his girlfriend’s house.
 After the arrest, members of the Task Force performed a consent search of the room Kirk stayed in with his girlfriend.
 During the search, authorities found more weapons, drugs and $1,400 in cash.

 During an interview with investigators, Kirk admitted to owning a .22 caliber rifle and the .40 caliber handgun.
 He stated that he bought both weapons on the street.
 Regarding the Facebook Live video, Kirk admitted that it was him in the video and that he did in fact possess two firearms.